 In fact, a REIT is just one way to gain exposure to property investments.
-With the increasing popularity of “property securitization”, there are ample opportunities globally for us to tap into property markets without physically owning a property.
+With the increasing popularity of “property securitization”, there are ample opportunities globally for you to tap into property markets without physically owning a property.

 Whether you are new to investing or you have invested for a while, here are the questions you should ask yourself:

 - Do you already have Income Generating Assets in your portfolio?